Oriental Empires Game Cover

 Reviews

-• Unique blend of Civilization and Total War mechanics, providing a fresh take on the 4X genre.
+• Unique blend of Civilization and Total War mechanics, offering a fresh take on the 4X genre.

-• Engaging economic and city management systems that require strategic planning and decision-making.
+• Engaging city management and economic systems that require strategic planning.

-• Combat AI is often unresponsive and can lead to frustrating battles where units do not follow orders effectively.
+• Combat AI is often unresponsive and can lead to frustrating battles with poor unit coordination.

-• Lack of a comprehensive tutorial or clear explanations for game mechanics, making it difficult for new players to understand the game.
+• Lack of a comprehensive tutorial or clear explanations for game mechanics, making it difficult for new players to learn.

-The gameplay of this title is a complex blend of familiar 4X mechanics reminiscent of Civilization and Total War, featuring unique elements like a labor system and court mechanics that add depth.
+The gameplay of this title is a complex blend of familiar 4X mechanics reminiscent of Civilization and Total War, featuring unique elements like a labor system and auto-combat mechanics.
 However, many players find the lack of tutorials and unclear mechanics frustrating, leading to a steep learning curve.
-While the game offers engaging strategic opportunities and a rich historical setting, it suffers from issues such as poorly executed combat mechanics and a confusing user interface, which detracts from the overall experience.
+While the game offers an immersive historical setting and intriguing strategic depth, it suffers from issues such as poorly executed combat mechanics and a confusing user interface, which detracts from the overall experience.

-• “It has a very large amount of historically based content with a very well executed gameplay loop that doesn't get boring.”
+• “It has a very large amount of historically based (somewhat accurate, I may add) content with a very well executed gameplay loop that doesn't get boring.”

 • “The most annoying mechanic in the game is the stupid repeated noble rebellions.”